dili91/snippetbox/README.md

 # Snippetbox

-A sample web application written in go.
+A sample web application written in Go.
 ### Running the application

 ```go run cmd/web/*```